Tpatni719/gsMAMS/paper/paper.md

 Based on the design parameters, the first interim analysis can be conducted after the enrollment of 21 patients(information time is 21/62 which is approximately 1/3 at this stage) in the control and treatment arms.
 If the test statistic $Z_{k,l}<-0.63$, the $k_{th}$ arm is rejected for futility at $1^{st}$ stage and the trial continues with the remaining treatment arms and the control.
 If the test statistic -0.63 $\le$ $Z_{k,l}$ $\le$ 3.126 for $k$=1,2,3,4 then the trial continues to the next stage and 21 patients are further enrolled per arm.
 If $Z_{k,1} >3.126$ for some $k$, the trial is terminated and the arm with maximum value of $Z_{k,1}$, $k$=1,2,3,4 would be recommend for further study.
 Similar procedure is followed if the trial goes to second stage of interim analysis.

-The operating characteristics can be generated using the functions op_fwer_ord and op_power_ord which are similar to that of continuous outcome.
+The operating characteristics can be generated using the functions `op_fwer_ord()` and `op_power_ord()` which are similar to that of continuous outcome.

 ## Survival Outcome
-For survival outcome, we will consider a MAMS trial with five arms (four treatment arms and a control arm, K=4) and two interim looks with balanced information time (0.5, 1).
-The null hazards ratio is 1 and the alternative hazards ratio is 0.65.
+For survival outcome, we will consider a MAMS trial with five arms (four treatment arms and a control arm, k=4) and two interim looks with balanced information time (0.5, 1).
+The null hazards ratio is 1 and the alternative hazards ratio is 0.67.
 The median survival time of control group is 20 months and the survival distribution is exponential without loss to follow-up.
 The sample size calculation is based on a one-sided type I error of 5\% and a power of 90\%.

-The design parameters for a two-stage design can be calculated using the design_surv function and the arguments in the function correspond to median survival time of the control group(m0), hazard ratio of ineffective treatment vs control(HR0), hazard ratio of effective treatment vs control(HR1), accrual time(ta), follow-up time(tf), shape parameter of Weibull distribution(kappa), rate of loss to follow-up(eta)(assumed loss to follow-up follows an exponential distribution with rate parameter eta).
+The design parameters for a two-stage design can be calculated using the `design_surv()` function and the arguments in the function correspond to median survival time of the control group(`m0`), hazard ratio of ineffective treatment vs control(`hr0`), hazard ratio of effective treatment vs control(`hr1`), accrual time(`ta`), follow-up time(`tf`), shape parameter of Weibull distribution(`kappa`), rate of loss to follow-up(`eta`)(assumed loss to follow-up follows an exponential distribution with rate parameter eta).

 ```R
 design_surv(m0 = 20, hr0 = 1, hr1 = 0.67032, ta = 40, tf = 20, alpha = 0.05, beta = 0.1, k = 4, kappa = 1, eta = 0, frac = c(0.5, 1))